Skip to main content

 • Clarify tool usage: In your system prompt, explicitly state under which conditions the knowledge-base search tool should be triggered.

 • Language consistency: Always specify that the query language must match the document language.
 For example, if documents are in English, include: “The knowledge-base-search tool query must be in English.”
+This is crucial for optimal search performance.

 • Be explicit: Provide clear instructions for how the retrieval tool should parse and interpret queries.